- 17 Nov 2023

 For this reason, it is important to note that Airtable is not intended to be a backend hosting service/real-time database like Heroku, Parse, Firebase, or MongoDB.
 Instead, Airtable is primarily designed for use cases where all users will be directly interacting within the Airtable UI.

-That said, base size can still play a part in performance.
-For example, let’s consider formulas.
-On a table with 50,000 records, a change that causes an update to a formula field will have to update vastly more records than on a table with only 50 records, this can lead to higher request volume.
+Even so, base size can still impact base performance.
+For example, consider formulas—on a table with 50,000 records, a change that causes an update to a formula field must update more than on a table with only 50 records, which can lead to higher request volume.

-How does the base schema factor into performance?
+How does the base schema impact base performance?

-Base schema refers to the way data is organized in your base and how the tables and fields relate to each other.
+Base schema refers to how data is organized in your base and how the tables and fields relate.
 The following field types contribute to a more complex base schema by creating dependencies:

 Formulas that reference any of the above fields